-Golf communities across the Sun Belt are experiencing a renaissance as thousands of Americans relocate to suburbs and small towns from cities and urban areas.
-This mass exodus has homebuyers facing one of the most competitive U.S. housing markets in decades.
+Golf communities across the Sun Belt continue to experience a renaissance as thousands of Americans relocate to suburbs and small towns from cities and urban areas.
+This mass exodus has homebuyers still facing one of the most competitive U.S. housing markets in decades.

-Well, if you’ve narrowed your search to Western North Carolina, in general, and Champion Hills, specifically, here are four ways our onsite real estate agents can help you navigate this hyper-competitive market to find your forever golf course home.
+Below we outline four ways they can help you navigate this hyper-competitive market to find your forever golf course home.
+But first ...

 If you’re new to the private community world, the terms “onsite agents” or “in-house brokerage” might be new to you as well.
 The concept is actually quite simple.
 Onsite real estate agents typically have an office in the private community’s clubhouse or in a standalone building nearby.

 Both are long-time club members, and Mary Kay is a Champion Hills resident and served as president of the property owners association (POA) board.
-You can learn more about her, Amber and the onsite Beverly-Hanks sales office by clicking here.1.
+You can learn more about her, Amber and the onsite Beverly-Hanks sales office by clicking here.
+And should your ideal home not be available at Champion Hills, Mary Kay and Amber can easily connect you with another Beverly Hanks agent who can show you other Western N.C. communities.1.
 They Know the Community Inside and Out

 Think of outside agents as the Swiss Army Knives of the real estate world.
 They’re versatile and have a working knowledge of dozens of communities and neighborhoods across a given area.
 For those still deciding between cities in a region, or neighborhoods within a city, they’re the traditional choice.

 Onsite agents, on the other hand, are more of a laser pointer.
 They are hyper-focused on the community they represent and know everything there is to know about it.
 The saying around Champion Hills is that Mary Kay can tell you about the slope of every lot, the floorplan of every home and even which way your tee shot will bounce on the community’s Tom Fazio-designed golf course.2.
 They Know the Local Market Like the Back of Their Hands